Managers of public buildings like libraries, town halls and leisure centres benefit greatilh from accurately knowing their visitor numbers.

 - Monitor queues: see current and historic queue lengths and times, and check the effectiveness of steps taken to reduce queueing times

-- Show current occupancy on PCs or meters to ensure limits aren't exceeded
+- Show current occupancy on PCs, apps or meters to ensure limits aren't exceeded

 - Track visitor movements